anettrolikova/planett/index.md

 ![Hey, nice to e-meet you](https://pbs.twimg.com/profile_images/1239269511561457665/qWkxcDFd_400x400.jpg)

+### Open for hire for non-engineering roles, ideally protocol researcher, venture analyst, growth roles.
+You can find more information on this page about my past experiences.
+Say hi on [Telegram](https://t.me/anettrolikova) if you would like to chat in regards of possible opportunities!

 ### I do have shorter version of this page at [⭐🌙🔭🐾](https://y.at/%E2%AD%90%F0%9F%8C%99%F0%9F%94%AD%F0%9F%90%BE) (click on emojis)

-### 👩‍🏫 I'm open for Speaking Opportunities for next year, please reach out to me via [Twitter DM](https://twitter.com/AnettRolikova) if you would like me to speak at your event.
-Find my Speaker Bio bellow as well as recordings of my talks and my past experiences with speaking.

 ✨ I do enjoy Crypto [Twitter](https://twitter.com/AnettRolikova) a lot